-A controlling shareholder would have significant influence over, and may have the ability to control, matters requiring approval by the Company's shareholders, including the election of directors and approval of mergers, consolidations, sales of assets, recapitalizations and amendments to the Company's articles of incorporation.
+A controlling shareholder would have significant influence over, and may have the ability to control, matters requiring approval by our shareholders, including the election of directors and approval of mergers, consolidations, sales of assets, recapitalizations and amendments to our articles of incorporation.
 Furthermore, a controlling shareholder may take actions with which other shareholders do not agree, including actions that delay, defer or prevent a change of control of the company and that could cause the price that investors are willing to pay for the company's stock to decline.